cosmo0/retropie-overlays/README.md

 Overlays (or bezels) are images added "above" the emulator, to mask the black borders around the image.

-This pack adds overlays for most systems emulated by Retropie.
+This pack adds overlays for most common systems emulated by Retropie.

-While you're here, it also configures appropriate shaders to make your games extra good-looking.
+## Contents

+- `overlays_clean`: just the overlays, the emulator image stays clean
+- `overlays_clean_integer`: just the overlays, with integer-scaled emulator size
+- `overlays_grid`: overlays with an included grid to simulate scanlines
+- `overlays_shaders`: overlays with maximum emulator size, with shaders applied to simulate scanlines
+- `overlays_shaders_integer`: overlays with integer-scaled emulator size, with shaders applied to simulate scanlines

+What is integer-scaling?
+It's when the displayed resolution is a multiple of the original console resolution.
+Why does it matter?
+It looks better.
+Shaders applied to it are faster.

 ## Requirements